poulhoi/phoi_ReaScripts/README.md

 - Hit 'OK'.

 Tested only on MacOS Mojave for now, but everything should work on Windows and possibly Linux as well.
-Feel free to reach out to me on the Reaper forums if you have questions or problems: https://forum.cockos.com/member.php?u=140016
+Feel free to reach out to [me on the Reaper forums](https://forum.cockos.com/member.php?u=140016) if you have questions or problems.

 Cheers,